palugunak/terraform-s3module/README.md

 # terraform-s3module
-This blog post is all about managing the AWS S3 bucket using Terraform.
+This git repo is all about managing the AWS S3 bucket using Terraform.
 Terraform provides three S3 resource

 aws_s3_bucket
 aws_s3_bucket_object